Contents of the United States diplomatic cables leak (Israel): Gaza

 Israeli Defense Minister Ehud Barak consulted with Fatah of the Palestinian Authority and asked if Fatah could take over control of Gaza Strip after expected Israeli victory during Operation Cast Lead, but met with refusal.

 In June 2007, after violent clashes between Fatah and Hamas broke out in Gaza, Director of Israel Military Intelligence Major General Amos Yadlin told U.S. Ambassador Richard Jones that he would "be happy" if Hamas took control of the Gaza Strip.
 Yadlin stated that a Hamas takeover would be a positive step, because Israel would then be able to declare Gaza as a hostile entity.
 Jones stated that if Fatah loses control of the Strip, Abbas would be urged to form a separate government in the West Bank.
 Yadlin replied that such developments would please Israel, because the IDF would not have to deal with Hamas as a stateless body.
 He also added that Israel would be able to cooperate with a Fatah-controlled West Bank.
 The relevant cable cautioned that this did not necessarily represent a consensus view within the Israeli government.

 A cable written in 2006 asserted that some multinational companies — Coca-Cola, Procter & Gamble, Motorola, Dell, etc. — complained to U.S. diplomats of being forced to pay bribes to Israeli authorities charged of overseeing the Karni Crossing to have their products distributed into the Gaza Strip.
 The bribes allegedly occurred one year before Hamas won the 2006 Palestinian legislative elections and Israel imposed the economic embargo over Gaza.

-In February 2010 IDF Advocate-General Maj.
-Gen. Avichai Mandelblit revealed to James Cunningham, US Ambassador to Israel, that the Israeli army had used drones in its fight against Gaza militants.
-The two men met to give the Ambassador more information on the investigation of civilian deaths caused during Operation Cast Lead in Gaza in 2008–2009.
+In February 2010 IDF Advocate-General Major General Avichai Mandelblit revealed to James Cunningham, US ambassador to Israel, that the Israeli army had used drones in its fight against Gaza militants.
+The two men met to give the ambassador more information on the investigation of civilian deaths caused during Operation Cast Lead in Gaza in 2008–2009.
 According to the General Mandelblit, 16 civilians were killed in Gaza when a drone fired against militants in front of a mosque.
 Most of them were praying inside the mosque.